Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 The core components of Hibernate architecture include:

-12. What is the role of a dialect in Hibernate?
+12. What is the purpose of a dialect in Hibernate?

 A dialect in Hibernate is responsible for translating Hibernate's generic SQL queries into database-specific SQL dialects.